How to make Guacamole Dip in a pressure situation! No time to go shopping for that perfect gift? Make Guacamole! The perfect Snack or appetizer.

 - A fork

-Step 5: Add the cayenne pepper and mix all the ingredients together
+Add the cayenne pepper and salt to taste.
+Mix all the ingredients together.

 The guacamole will last about 2 days and then the green avocado will begin to turn brown.
 A potential problem is the avocados not being ripe enough and being too hard to mash.
 A solution to that is being careful at the grocery store and squeezing the avocado to make sure it is soft enough.
 Another problem is that the dip can go bad quicker if not stored properly so make sure to put foil over the bowl or place the dip in a tupperware container.
 I hope that this dip is as big of a hit at your parties as it was at mine!